emberjs/rfcs/text/1054-external-blueprints-by-default.md

 ## Detailed design

 **tl;dr, behavior changes**
 1. external blueprints are added to `dependencies` of `ember-cli`.
-Default behavior uses the resolved path from `depndencies`
+Default behavior uses the resolved path from `dependencies`
 2. ember-cli will prompt the user if they wish to use the latest version of the blueprint if one is available
 3. ember-cli always prints which blueprint it is using and from where
 4. ember-cli will not print warnings on custom flags used in blueprints